 Belgium's government has finally managed to weed out EA's FIFA Ultimate Team point sales in the country.
 EA announced they are no longer going to sell the gambling-connected currency after a prolonged discussion with the government.

 EA are notorious for their microtransactions and hated even more for bringing loot boxes to AAA gaming market with their annual FIFA titles.
-All of this began with FIFA Ultimate Team packs, and now it will end, at least in Belgium.
+All of this with FIFA Ultimate Team packs, and now it will end, at least in Belgium.

 Het Nieuwsblad reported that the company has finally backed off, claiming that they "decided not to offer FIFA points for sale in Belgium anymore".
 This is a fairly interesting choice of words for EA, as it implies it was their decision to cease the sales of virtual currency that enables gambling, rather than being forced into it by the country's laws.